LLNL/variorum/src/docs/sphinx/Intel.rst

 These are the most common mistakes we have seen when using these registers.

 * IA32_PERF_CTL does not set clock frequency
-    * In the distant pass prior to multicore and turbo, setting IA32_PERF_CTL might have had the effect of dialing in the requested CPU clock frequency.
+    * In the distant past prior to multicore and turbo, setting IA32_PERF_CTL might have had the effect of dialing in the requested CPU clock frequency.
 In any processor since Nehalem, however, it sets a frequency cap.